KaidenFrizu/recurrent-bitcoin-network/README.md

 ### About

 This repository is part of our Data Science Undergraduate Thesis.
-It contains the source code for implementing Bitcoin price prediciton using a Seq2Seq RNN architecture via TensorFlow.
+It contains the source code for implementing Bitcoin price prediciton using a Seq2Seq-AR RNN architecture via TensorFlow.

-The data was collected through [Messari](https://messari.io/) API.
+The data was collected through [Messari](https://messari.io/) web API.
 The documentation can be found [here](https://messari.io/api/docs).

 ---

 ### Disclaimer

 This project is only used for academic purposes, with no implications on its feasibility in actual price forecasting.
 We are not accountable for any loss or failures in your investments for any implementations of this project.
 This is NOT financial advice.
-For details, refer to the [GNU General Public License v3.0](LICENSE).
+For details, see [GNU General Public License v3.0](LICENSE).

 ---